One of 2 victims in Manchester synagogue attack was accidentally shot by police

 Police in London urged organizers to call off a protest planned for Saturday to oppose the banning of the group Palestine Action, which has been labeled a terrorist organization by the government.

-Organizers said they would not cancel the demonstration, at which hundreds of people are expected to hold signs supporting the banned group.
+Organizers said they would not cancel the demonstration, where hundreds of people are expected to hold signs supporting the banned group.

 Lawless reported from London.
 Brian Melley and Pan Pylas contributed to this story.